 I don’t expect you to understand everything in this definition of lactic acid but it is important to know what is happening to your body during intense training or game performance.
 Research has shown that lactic acid isn’t completely responsible for muscle fatigue and soreness as most conventional wisdom would state.
 They have found that it actually is fuel for the muscles and not a waste product but it does cause problems when trying to speed recovery.

 I know what you are thinking, “That is odd!
 So how does it cause problems if it is a fuel?
 That makes no sense.”
 This is because when your body produces lactic acid as a fuel for your muscles there is very little oxygen in the body.
 This is a survival mechanism that gives you energy even when oxygen is low.
 The problem is the more the muscles fire on lactic acid, the more it burns off more of the oxygen and what happens when you start burning off oxygen, you get hydrogen as a waste product.
 Hydrogen is poison to our bodies.
 This is what will lower our ph levels and if it continues, it could eventually kill us.

-The build up of hydrogen is the problem here and it is what causes muscles to shut down and fatigue.
-It also causes the burning sensation, which eventually leads to total fatigue and soreness.
+The build-up of hydrogen is the problem here and it is what causes muscles to shut down and fatigue.
+It also causes a burning sensation, which eventually leads to total fatigue and soreness.
 The point is your body can continue to perform on lactic acid, the problem is this fuel causes more problems than the other forms of energy or ATP.

 Post Game Pitching Recovery and Rebuilding Routine